Chih-Che-Fang/MyBazaar/docs/design.md

 **TestName:** Indicate the test name where the peer belongs to.
 It is used to mark what test the output log belongs to.

 ## Automatic Multiple Server Deployment
+### Dynamic server ceation
+We have pr-created Amazon AMI image that have Java SDK 8 installed.
+We dynamically create security group that allows RPC access permission.
+We create EC2 instance from the pre-created AMI image and attached it with the created security group.
+We tag each EC2 instance with a tag MyBazaar32144321" so that we can later access them and release them.

+### Dynamic code mgration and compliation
+We migrate the latest code to remote server using scp and invoke script linux_complie.sh to compile the code using ssh.

+### Run test 1 ~ test 4
+We write peer inital state (Ex. type, product, neighbors, etc...) to info-id and generate gloabal topology knowledge (Each peer's IP/port address) into config.txt using .
+Then we invoke the peer in each server (EC2 instance) using ssh.
+We wait a certain amount of time and kill all the peers after each test.
+Doing the same routine until all the tests finished.

+### Gather test output(log) for validation
+We use scp to pull test output under output folder from all remote server.
+We store the output from each sever to the local machine's output folder.
+Ex.
+If server1's ip address is 128.0.35.1, we store the output to output\128.0.35.1.
+Since all output is tagged with test name, we know which test and what is the machine the output belongs to.
+We used these information to validate if the distibuted system act as we expect.

+### Release AWS resource
+We terminate all EC2 instances and delete security group created in previous in the end of the test

+# Validation & Test
+## Test Cases
+**Test1 (Milestone1):** Assign one peer to be a buyer of fish and another to be a seller of fish.
+Ensure that all fish is sold and restocked forever.
+**Test2 (Milestone1):** Assign one peer to be a buyer of fish and another to be a seller of boar.
+Ensure that nothing is sold.
+**Test3 (Milestone1):** Randomly assign buyer and seller roles.
+Ensure that items keep being sold throughout
+**Test4 (Milestone2):** One seller of boar, 3 buyers of boars, the remaining peers have no role.
+Fix the neighborhood structure so that buyers and sellers are 2-hop away in the peer-to-peer overlay network.
+Ensure that all items are sold and restocked and that all buyers can buy forever. **(This case also simulate race condition)**
+**Test5 (Milestone3):** Run test1~test4 again, but deploy peers on different AWS EC2 instances.

+## Automatic Test Scripts
+**run_local_test.bat:** This script will atomatically compile the code and perform test 1 ~ test 4 in order on local machine.
+Finally store output under output foler for validation.
+**run_distributed_test.bat:**  This script will atomatically create Amazon EC2 instances, migrating & compling the code and config file to remote servers, deploying peers on remote server, perform test 1 ~ test 4 in order on remote EC2 instances.
+Finally store output under output foler for validation and relase all cloud reources.
+For more detail please see the chapter, "How it Works/Automatic Multiple Server Deployment".

 # Evaluation and Measurements